Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Separate surveyors (most common):

-• Both fees paid by building owner (you)
+- Both fees are paid by the building owner (you)

 Agreed surveyor (cost-effective when possible):